JB Charleston transports critical infrastructure equipment

-U.S. Air Force Staff Sgt.
-Ayumi Hull, 437th Aerial Port Squadron ramp services supervisor, pushes power infrastructure equipment onto a C-17 Globemaster III, at Joint Base Charleston, South Carolina, Dec.
-13, 2022.
+The 437th Aerial Port Squadron loaded power infrastructure equipment onto a C-17 Globemaster III, at Joint Base Charleston, South Carolina, Dec.
+12, 2022.
 This critical equipment is part of a $53 million humanitarian package announced by the U.S. Secretary of State, endeavoring to offset continued Russian attacks on Ukraine’s energy infrastructure.
-(U.S. Air Force photo by Senior Airman Sara Jenkins)
+(U.S. Air Force video by Airman 1st Class Christian Silvera)

 |Date Taken: